Einhorn stock picks at conference fail to wow

-NEW YORK (Reuters) - Investor David Einhorn built his reputation as a hedge fund industry superstar through targeted presentations that took on companies like Lehman Brothers, MBIA (MBI.N) and Green Mountain Coffee Roasters GMCR.O.
+NEW YORK, May 16 (Reuters) - Investor David Einhorn built his reputation as a hedge fund industry superstar through targeted presentations that took on companies like Lehman Brothers, MBIA and Green Mountain Coffee Roasters .

 But on Wednesday, Einhorn was more scattershot in a 15-minute talk at the annual Sohn Investment Conference, where he was one of most highly anticipated speakers.

 As he launched into his talk, Einhorn warned the crowd that he would take them around the world in 137 slides, and he delivered.
-At breakneck speed he rattled off his worries about Martin Marietta Materials (MLM.N), reiterated his love for Apple (AAPL.O) and confounded listeners with his thoughts on Amazon (AMZN.O).
+At breakneck speed he rattled off his worries about Martin Marietta Materials, reiterated his love for Apple and confounded listeners with his thoughts on Amazon .

 But Einhorn, who runs hedge fund Greenlight Capital, didn’t unveil any big investment idea at the conference as he did in 2008 with his critical and prescient take on Lehman Brothers.